wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-security/includes/3-manage-security-compliance-teams.md

 **DLP capabilities** include Microsoft Teams chat and channel messages, and private channel messages.
 If your organization has DLP, you can define policies that prevent people from sharing sensitive information in a Microsoft Teams channel or chat session.

 **E-discovery** is the process of identifying, collecting, and producing electronically stored information (ESI) when needed.
 E-discovery allows you to respond to a legal case involving people in your organization.
 This process might involve finding and keeping specific information in email, documents, instant messaging conversations, and other locations.
 Within Teams, e-discovery includes chat, messaging, files, meeting, and call summaries.
-You can do these and other similar activities in the Security and Compliance Center.
+You can do these and other similar activities in the Microsoft 365 Defender portal.

 ## Learn more